-Exceeding the rating (s) may cause breakdown, damage or deterioration of the device, and may result in injury by explosion or combustion.
+Exceeding the rating(s) may cause the device breakdown, damage or deterioration, and may result injury by explosion or combustion.

 The value of even one parameter of the absolute maximum ratings should not be exceeded under any circumstances.
-The TB62214FNG does not have overvoltage protection.
+The TB62218FNG does not have overvoltage protection.
 Therefore, the device is damaged if a voltage exceeding its rated maximum is applied.